 Who Needs a Criminal Record Certificate for UK Visa?

-- Health and Care Worker visa: All applicants in eligible healthcare roles
+- Health and Care visa: All applicants in eligible clinical and care roles under the NHS Worker Visa concession

-- Global Talent visa: May be required depending on circumstances
+- Global Talent visa: May be required depending on the endorsing body and field — see the UK Global Talent endorsement pathway

 | SOC Code | Occupation | Sector |